baloian/marcal/README.md

 **MarCal** is a TypeScript library that provides a stock market calendar for stock trading applications.
 For now, it provides the calendar for the years `2023`, `2024` and `2025`.

-Note that all the U.S. stock exchanges open at the same time.
-The three major stock exchanges NYSE, NASDAQ, and the American Stock Exchange synchronize opening times.
+Note that all major U.S. stock exchanges (NYSE, NASDAQ, and AMEX) operate on synchronized trading hours:
+- Regular Market Hours: 9:30 AM - 4:00 PM ET
+- Pre-Market Trading: 4:00 AM - 9:30 AM ET
+- After-Hours Trading: 4:00 PM - 8:00 PM ET

 ## Install